Module 3.1: What is Observability?

 2019.
 A Major E-commerce Platform.
 Black Friday Weekend.

-Then a product manager showed up with data: abandoned cart rate had spiked 340%.
-Customers were leaving without buying.
-Revenue was hemorrhaging.
+Then, a senior product manager arrived with damning business data: the cart abandonment rate at the final step had abruptly spiked 340%.
+Real customers were leaving without completing purchases.
+Revenue was actively hemorrhaging.

-Day 2: They drilled down.
-Affected users had: (1) accounts older than 2 years, (2) Safari browser, (3) connecting from US East Coast.
+Day 2: Armed with queryable data, they drilled down ruthlessly.
+The affected users shared three distinct traits: (1) Their accounts were older than 2 years, (2) They were using the Safari web browser, and (3) They were physically connecting from the US East Coast.

-Day 3: Root cause found.
-A feature flag enabled for “loyal customers” (accounts >2 years) triggered a new recommendation engine.
-That engine made a synchronous call to a third-party API.
-Safari’s stricter timeouts exposed latency that Chrome masked.
-The API server was in US West, adding 40ms RTT for East Coast users.
+Day 3: The root cause was definitively isolated.
+A marketing feature flag, recently enabled for “loyal customers” (defined as accounts older than 2 years), actively triggered a new, experimental recommendation engine during checkout.
+That specific engine made a synchronous, blocking network call to a third-party analytics API.
+Safari’s stricter internal browser timeouts exposed the systemic latency that Google Chrome was silently masking.
+Furthermore, the third-party API server was located exclusively in the US West region, adding an unavoidable 40ms round-trip time penalty specifically for East Coast users, pushing the total request time just over Safari’s threshold.

 Financial Impact: